 - Android Pay support (again, only in countries that support it)

 These new features are not exclusive to the Polar M600, but will be present in all models that come to market with the new version of Android Wear or will be updated (see list above).

 Polar will take the opportunity to include other new features that have nothing to do with the operating system, the main one being that the M600 will now have a swimming With the possibility of recording metrics.
 Distance, rhythm, strokes per minute or strokes per length.
 All this in addition to being able to detect the style of swimming (crawl, backstroke, butterfly or breaststroke).
 This is for swimming in a pool, not for swimming in open water.

 Very important news, especially swimming, so we will have to revisit the test of the Polar M600 and update it by testing these additions.

 When will the upgrade to the Polar M600 come in

 The date is not defined, but Polar indicates that it will be "soon".
-If you know the rhythms of announcements and updates of Polar you will know that it is necessary to take it with tweezers, but I believe that it will not take too long because it is clear that Polar already had in mind to add the support for swimming in pool so it will take time to work on it, since it has nothing to do with the new version of the operating system.
+If you know the pace of announcements and updates of Polar you will know that you have to take it with tongs, but I think it will not take too long because it is clear that Polar already had in mind to add support for swimming in pool so it will take time to work on it, since it has nothing to do with the new version of the operating system.